-It's not taboo anymore.
+It's shouldn't be taboo anymore.
 There are people in my extended friendship groups who I know are battling depression.
 I'm not trying to glorify it.
 I'm hoping that I can reach out to someone who is struggling to see there is light at the end of the tunnel.
 Particularly with social media, generally speaking I don't care what people think of me, unless I'm being a bad person, then, tell me.
 I think sometimes people assume I'm very "normal".
 We all have histories, and skeletons.
 I honestly think I've never been more emotionally stable, clearly to be able to share this - whatever that is!
 Running isn't the answer for everyone.
 It's my therapy.
 After a long day.
 After a break up.
 After a fatty meal!
 Just to be alone with nothing to think about.
 There's no magic potion.
 We are all very different.
 I was provided with various tools to deal with my illness.
 I learned to use those tools.
 Sometimes the tools need oiling.

 Sadly, depression is something that is here.
 It's real.
 For you maybe.
 For someone you love.
 For someone you don't know is suffering.
 Let's talk about it.
 Someone may not appear to be suffering, it doesn't mean they aren't.
 We are all guilty of painting a pretty picture of the outside.
 No-one wants to hear the sad tales, we tend to turn a blind eye to that.

 If there's one piece of advice I could give, is, find what makes you happy.
 Not what society thinks should make you happy.
 That's the superficial stuff that ultimately makes you sad.
 Cliché as it is - life is short.
 Find something that makes you happy.